GaillardTom/kalipuccin/README.md

 #### Polybar

 Now, the polybar that I have set up is a gross abomination of the amazing work of this repository: [polybar-collection](https://github.com/Murzchnvok/polybar-collection).
-The `launch.sh` script tries to run the `crowpuccin` bar.

 #### Neovim

 I've left out my Neovim "rice" because while moving files for this godforsaken build, I ended up completely borking the text editor.
 I *might* update this repository with a neovim rice that I make for my new machine, but I wouldn't hold my breath.
-There are too many more important things in the pipeline, and you're urged to rice Neovim by yourself.
+You're urged to rice Neovim by yourself, it's fun :)

 ## `📝` Todo
 - Introduce various colour palettes like rose pine, nord, etc.